nihole/ACY/README.md

 <h3>Example</h3>

-_All the steps described here have already been fulfilled.
-Thus, you actually don't need to do anything and may just verify all created and filled in files.
-The configuration of all objects in Example 1 was tested on Cisco dCloud LAB._
+<b><em>All the steps described here have already been fulfilled.
+Thus, you actually don't need to do anything and may just verify all created and edited files.
+The configuration of all objects in the example 1 was tested on Cisco dCloud LAB.</em></b>

 Let's consider, for example, that we want to create a new VLAN pool.